madtreat/qt-dynamic-layout/README.md

 License
 =======

-Qt5 is distributed under a (dual-licensing)[http://www.qt.io/qt-licensing-terms/] plan, of which this project is specifically subject to its open-source license, which is the LGPL v.
+Qt5 is distributed under a [dual-licensing](http://www.qt.io/qt-licensing-terms/) plan, of which this project is specifically subject to its open-source license, which is the LGPL v.
 3. This project thus includes a copy of the LGPL v.
-3 in the (LICENSE)[LICENSE] file.
+3 in the [LICENSE](LICENSE) file.